 PFC James Anderson Jr.

-Next Wednesday, August 21, marks the 45th anniversary of an important day in Marine Corps history -- the awarding of the first Medal of Honor to an African-American Marine, Private First Class James Anderson Jr.
+August 21 marks an important day in Marine Corps history -- the awarding of the first Medal of Honor to an African-American Marine, Private First Class James Anderson Jr.

 PFC Anderson was born in 1947 in Los Angeles, California.
 After graduating from high school, PFC Anderson spent a year and a half at a Los Angeles-area junior college before enlisting in the Marines in early 1966.